-Joined almost 7 years ago.
+Joined over 7 years ago.
 Zach helps out by being a moderator at Good-Tutorials.

 Quite well.
 The migration was painless, and the site certainly feels snappier.